Master of Science in PeriodonticsApplication Deadline: September 15, 2023

 - Must have earned a D.M.D./D.D.S. degree, or its equivalent.

-- Must be proficient in the English language or provide a recent TOEFL score (if foreign applicant).
+- Must be proficient in the English language or provide a recent TOEFL score (if from a non-English speaking country).
+Click for additional information for international students.

 - Must display evidence of scholastic and clinical achievement that would indicate the applicant's ability to progress in a program of this nature.
 A minimum grade point average of 3.0 is required.